-On 7 May, the United Nations and humanitarian partners in Zimbabwe have appealed for an additional US\$84.9 million to respond to both the immediate
+On 7 May, the United Nations and humanitarian partners in Zimbabwe have appealed for an additional US\$84.9 million to respond to both the immediate public health crisis and the secondary impacts of the COVID-19 pandemic on vulnerable people in Zimbabwe.
+The addendum, which was also included in the Global Humanitarian Response Plan, complements the Zimbabwe Humanitarian Response Plan.

 The UN Resident Coordinator in Zimbabwe Maria Ribeiro said, "this additional appeal is part of the GHRP which will contribute to Zimbabwe's national response on COVID-19, particularly addressing the most vulnerable, including children, the elderly, women, people with disabilities, people living with HIV, refugees, migrants, and those affected by drought and food insecurity."
 The COVID-19 addendum to the HRP seeks to mobilize emergency funding for UN agencies and NGOs to provide support to public health emergency response to contain the spread of the COVID-19, through health programming, risk communication and community engagement, infection control and prevention, and provision of water supply and increased hygiene and sanitation intervention.